A Two Week Tajikistan & Uzbekistan Itinerary

 Khujand – 1 Day

 Sat on the banks of the Syr Darya River, Khujand is Tajikistan’s second-largest city.
 With a long history along the Silk Road, Khujand boasts a number of historic sites.
 Don’t miss the Panjshanbe (Thursday) Bazaar, the Sheikh Musil ad Din Complex, the Lenin statue, the Citadel, and Kamoli Khujandi Park.
+Plan your perfect itinerary with my Khujand travel guide.

 Where To Stay In Khujand